-The Hallmarked Man is the eighth novel in the Strike series by Robert Galbraith and is set to be published on 2nd September 2025 with a page count of 912 pages.
+The Hallmarked Man is the eighth novel in the Strike series by Robert Galbraith.
+It was published on 2nd September 2025 with a page count of 912 pages.
 The audiobook is again narrated by Robert Glenister.

 Synopsis